 Angela Carlson-Lombardi, 2017.
 Associate Professor of Spanish.
-B.A.
-Spanish, B.A.
-Studio Art, Bethel University, 1987.
-M.A.
-Hispanic Literature, University of Georgia, 1994.
-Ph.D.
-Hispanic Literature, University of Minnesota, 2002.
+B.A. in Spanish, B.A. in Studio Art, Bethel University, 1987.
+M.A. in Hispanic Literature, University of Georgia, 1994.
+Ph.D. in Hispanic Literature, University of Minnesota, 2002.

 Christopher Carroll, 2010.
-Associate Professor of Human Kinetics and Applied Health Science.
+Associate Professor of Applied Health Sciences.
 B.A. in Business, Bethel College, 2004.
 M.Ed. in Exercise Science, University of Minnesota, 2007.
 Ph.D. in Kinesiology-Exercise Physiology, University of Minnesota, 2013.